Raghunandhanmuthuramalingam-tech/Raghunandhanmuthuramalingam-tech/README.md

 - 👋 Hi, I’m @Raghunandhan muthuramalingam
-- 👀 I’m interested in Javascript and front-end
+- 👀 I’m interested in Python and front-end
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Javascript
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me raghunandhan.muthuramalingam@gmail.com

 <!---